-- Use the first 2 or 3 letters of a word to check spelling in a dictionary. - Spell words that are often misspelt. - Spell high frequency words, phonetically accurate words and common exception words to Phase 6 - Improve the legibility, consistency and quality of handwriting. - Compose and rehearse sentences through a variety of activities including Talk/Drama for Writing. - Capture ideas using planning formats (e.g. story map, boxing up) - Plan writing to suit an audience and purpose. - Use simple organisational devices. - In poetry, develop and extend the use of figurative language to engage the reader. - In instruction writing, use and develop the style for specific genres and begin to use appropriate action and 'bossy' verbs - In persuasion use a variety of persuasive techniques such as: repetition, exaggeration and the rule of 3 to promote a change. - Begin to use nouns, pronouns and tenses accurately and consistently throughout - Use most basic punctuation accurately, e.g. full stop, capital letter, question mark,
+- Use the first 2 or 3 letters of a word to check spelling in a dictionary. - Spell words that are often misspelt. - Spell high frequency words, phonetically accurate words and common exception words to Phase 6 - Improve the legibility, consistency and quality of handwriting. - Compose and rehearse sentences through a variety of activities including Talk/Drama for Writing. - Capture ideas using planning formats (e.g. story map, boxing up) - Plan writing to suit an audience and purpose. - Develop character and setting in narratives. - Use simple organisational devices. - In non-chronological reports, use and develop the style for specific genres and

-Non-Fiction- Instruction writing/ Persuasion Fiction- Poetry
+Non-Fiction- Non-Chronological Report

-- Sequence events in an instruction report or narrative through story mapping or reconstructing the text. - Identify the purpose, audience, structure and language features of instruction writing and poetry. - Plan, draft, edit and proof-read a poem. - Plan, draft, edit and proof read a set of instructions on How to trap a mythical creature. - Write and evaluate a verse for a 'If I had .... ' poem - Evaluate their own and others independent writing. - Plan, draft, edit and proofread a variety of fiction and non- fiction texts as part of 'Wicked Writing'.
+- Sequence events in a non-chronological report or narrative through story mapping or reconstructing the text. - Identify the purpose, audience, structure and language features of a nonchronological report and narrative. - Plan, draft, edit and proof-read a nonchronological report - Evaluate their own and others independent writing. - Plan, draft, edit and proofread a variety of fiction and non- fiction texts as part of 'Wicked Writing'.